LouisLu78/My_Cbase/readme.txt

 me a lot in solving chemistry problems.
 In future I will further deepen my knowledge in computer science when I have time, but I will mainly focus on chemistry from now on.

-2020-04-08 I should sincerely acknowlege to the article authors of https://www.csdn.net/, https://github.com/，https://www.jianshu.com/, https://m.runoob.com/ and more...
+2020-04-08 I should sincerely acknowlege  the article authors of https://www.csdn.net/, https://github.com/，https://www.jianshu.com/, https://m.runoob.com/ and more...
 They are thanked for their generosity in sharing their knowledge and experience online.
 Maybe I cannot remember their names, but I have recorded their blog website.
 Without the help of their articles, I cannot assimilate the knowledge in the textbook so fast and master the programming skills in short time.